Dental Implants — Jupiter, FL

 Tooth Replacement for the 21st Century

 In the past, if you had a missing tooth, a dentist would give you a restoration that only brought back the dental crown or visible part of the tooth.
 While this might have looked great, it was inevitably weaker than your real tooth, and you would likely have to get it replaced in less than a decade.
-Implants fix this problem by replacing both the crown and the root located below the gum line.
+Dental implants fix this problem by replacing both the crown and the root located below the gum line.
 As a result, a patient basically gets their real tooth back and enjoys the very best when it comes to both aesthetics and function.
-At Jupiter Implant & Cosmetic dentistry, we can use this state-of-the-art treatment to replace any number of teeth for a lifetime, and you can get started rebuilding your smile by calling us today to schedule a consultation.
+At Jupiter Implant & Cosmetic Dentistry, we can use this state-of-the-art treatment to replace any number of teeth for a lifetime, and you can get started rebuilding your smile by calling us today to schedule a consultation.

 Benefits of Dental Implants

 - Next-Level Replacement: With a dental implant, a small titanium post is placed directly into the jawbone to mimic the root of a tooth, and this is used to support a new crown, bridge, or denture.
 Thanks to this strong foundation, patients can eat pretty much whatever they like without having to worry about annoying slippage or breakage.

 - No One Will Notice: All of our implants are topped with restorations personally designed for each patient using natural-looking dental porcelain.
 In the end, only you and your dentist will know which teeth have been restored.

 - Lifelong Benefits: In addition to bringing back missing teeth, implants have another perk—they protect the jawbone from deterioration.
 The jaw typically starts to shrink after tooth loss, but the new roots from implants help restore blood flow to the area so a patient will maintain a more youthful facial shape as the years go by.